sherlock-audit/2024-03-wagmileverage-v2-judging/README.md

 **WangSecurity**

 After additional discussions, we decided to make this a valid medium, cause it's a valid attack vector, but takes a lot of funding and additional external factors

+**spacegliderrrr**

+Fix looks good, in case aggregator has extra funds, callback will not have to repay for them.

+**sherlock-admin4**

+The Lead Senior Watson signed off on the fix.